When People Need Help Managing Their Money

 Social Security's Representative Payment Program provides benefit payment management for our beneficiaries who are incapable of managing their Social Security or Supplemental Security Income (SSI) payments.
 We appoint a suitable representative payee (payee) who manages the payments on behalf of the beneficiaries.
 Generally, we look for family or friends to serve as payees.
 When friends or family members are not able to serve as payees, we look for qualified organizations.
+We also offer the option to advance designate up to three individuals who could serve as payee for you if the need arises.
 If you are concerned that someone you know becomes incapable of managing or directing the management of his or her benefits, please call us at 1-800-772-1213 (TTY 1-800-325-0778) to request an appointment to discuss your concerns.

 Payees may receive an annual Representative Payee Report to account for the benefit payments received.
 Due to a recent change in the law, we no longer require the following payees to complete an annual Representative Payee Report: